 Your landlord is responsible for most repairs in your council or housing association home.

-Your council or housing association home should have:
+The council or housing association is responsible for:

 The council or housing association is responsible for most repairs in your home including:

 - gas appliances

 - electrical wiring and any appliances they provide

 - common areas such as lifts and communal entrances